vanshgulati16/Friday/README.md

-# Copilot Clone using Python and OpenAI API
+# Copilot Clone for terminal using Python and OpenAI API

 This project is a clone of GitHub's Copilot, a tool that uses AI to assist developers in writing code.
 It is built using Python and the OpenAI API.